Photo: ©Arlene Kim; Art Direction: The Magazine of Yoga

-Interview, part two.
-The author of What have you done to our ears to make us hear echoes? talks about Sophie Calle, art, life and yoga.
+The author of What have you done to our ears to make us hear echoes? answers The Magazine of Yoga’s Five Questions for Poets

 BY THE MAGAZINE OF YOGA STAFF